Research Ireland ADVANCE CRT Research Colloquium, 10th & 11th February 2026

 SFI ADVANCE CRT Research Colloquium, Apr.
 2024

-We had great time of Research Colloquium event organized by SFI ADVANCE CRT in Tralee, County Kerry.
-In the first day, we showcased our posters in the format of presenters and hunters where we can talk about research while receiving lots of advice and feedbacks from fellows.
-Besides, we, together, have outdoor activities including pedalo boats, climbing wall, and the tower of Hanoi quizzes in Tralee Bay Wetlands.
-In the second day, we have two sessions on entrepreneurship.
-I was quite impressed by the sharing of how to think like a entrepreneur, the mindset of thinking ahead and focusing on scalability rather than thinking of starting up, and insisting on doing hard/uncomfortable things in the long-term road in the first session.
+We had a great time at the Research Colloquium event organized by SFI ADVANCE CRT in Tralee, County Kerry.
+On the first day, we showcased our posters in a presenters and hunters format, where we could talk about research while receiving lots of advice and feedback from fellows.
+Besides, we participated in outdoor activities together, including pedalo boats, a climbing wall, and the Tower of Hanoi quizzes at Tralee Bay Wetlands.
+On the second day, we had two sessions on entrepreneurship.
+I was quite impressed by the sharing on how to think like an entrepreneur, the mindset of thinking ahead and focusing on scalability rather than just starting up, and insisting on doing hard/uncomfortable things on the long-term road during the first session.

 SFI ADVANCE CRT Induction, Jan.
 2024